Collin County Psychedelic Mushroom Possession Attorneys

 What are the differences between psychedelic mushroom distribution, trafficking, and possession charges?

-If you are charged with distributing psychedelic mushrooms, then you are accused of delivering or selling this illegal substance.
+If you are charged with distributing psychedelic mushrooms, you are accused of delivering or selling this illegal substance.

 Will I be expelled from college for a psychedelic mushroom conviction?